Marisken Surgery: Treatment, Procedure & Experiences

 Why early action is important

-Supportive care – useful, but not a substitute for medical supervision
+Supportive care – useful but not a substitute for medical supervision

-- Reduce irritations,
+- Reducing irritations,

-- Keep wound edges moist,
+- Keeping wound edges moist,

-- Soothe microinflammations.
+- Soothing microinflammations.

-Marisks usually develop as a result of swelling or irritation.
+Skin tags usually develop as a result of swelling or irritation.
 The goal of prevention is therefore to protect the anal skin and avoid situations that lead to overstretching or inflammation.

 Soft, regulated stool